hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 the subquery filter.
 If it is large and becomes significantly smaller after filtering, putting the filter into subquery might work.
 Otherwise, it usually won't.

-Let's have a query that selects all posts that were update in the 30 days after Alice Vaughan posted her post.
+Let's have a query that selects all posts that were updated in the 30 days after Alice Vaughan posted her post.
 ```sql
 with temp_alice_post as (
     select *